In this blog post, I’ll be comparing Podia and Kajabi.

 Whereas Podia supports only single-use coupons.

-However, with both tools, you can add coupon expiry dates to create a sense of urgency in your marketing strategy.
+However, both tools allow you to add coupon expiry dates to instill a sense of urgency in your marketing strategy.

-Note that in Kajabi, you can automate single-use coupons.
-For instance, you can send an email that contains a single-use coupon code when a specified action occurs.
-The triggers include:
+In Kajabi, it’s worth noting that you can automate single-use coupons.
+For example, you can send an email containing a single-use coupon code when a specific action takes place.

 Checkout and OTOs (like upsells, bump offer, and downsells)